JackEdTaylor/LexOPSdocs/docs/05-shiny.md

 ### Review

-Once the stimuli have been generated, this section allows you to view a summary of the generated stimuli.
+This section gives you a summary of the generated stimuli.
 You can view how splits, controls, and filters differ between conditions and across matched items (which calls the `plot_design()` function).
 You can also view the cumulative item generation (from the `plot_iterations()` function), and check the distribution of the match nulls.

 <div class="figure" style="text-align: center">
 <img src="./images/shiny/generate-review.gif" alt="Reviewing generated stimuli." width="75%" height="75%" />